 Normally a body shop that works with an insurance company will not pay off or discount your deductible amount.
-This would seem unethical in that it would appear they would just over-inflate the estimate to cover your deductible amount so that the insurance company ends up paying the entire amount for repairs, which is not right since you agreed to a deductible amount in your policy.
+It would seem unethical.
+The shop may just over-inflate their estimate to cover your deductible amount with the intention of having the insurance company pay the entire amount for repairs.

-If you read through your insurance policy you will see that it says that you are responsible for paying the first portion of a repair bill in form of a deductible.
+If you read through your insurance policy you will see that it says that you are responsible for paying the first portion of a repair bill in the form of a deductible.
 If the cost of repairs comes in less than the estimate, you are still responsible for the amount of the deductible.
 Any savings legitimately belongs to the insurance carrier.
-Often the amount of the deductible can be the only profit a body shop makes on a repair so if they discounted customers this amount it would be hard for them to stay in business for long.

-When you purchased your insurance policy, you signed a contract agreeing that you will pay the first amount of the claim up to your deductible.
 Repair shops should not try to hide or pay your deductible for you.
-This would be considered insurance fraud and thus illegal by both parties in most states.
-Penalties for insurance fraud are usually quite severe.
+This would be considered insurance fraud and penalties for insurance fraud are usually quite severe.

 To find out about a specific situation and/or your state’s insurance laws regarding this topic contact your state’s insurance regulator.